frederic-perez/AmE-dictionary/data/dictionary.md

 __Garden of Eden__
 __Garden of Gethsemane__
 __Garden State__ _n_ New Jersey.
-__gargantuan__ _adj_ :four: /gahr-GAN-chuh-wuhn/ Very large in size or amount.
-Of immense size, volume, or capacity; gigantic. _Syn_ elephantine, giant, jumbo _He was full to capacity after polishing off a gargantuan, five-course meal._ _Bigfoot is said to be a creature of gargantuan proportions._
+__gargantuan__ _adj_ :five: /gahr-GAN-chuh-wuhn/ Very large in size or amount.
+Of immense size, volume, or capacity; gigantic. _Syn_ elephantine, giant, jumbo _He was full to capacity after polishing off a gargantuan, five-course meal._ _Bigfoot is said to be a creature of gargantuan proportions._ _A gargantuan breakfast._
 __gargle__ _n_
 __gargle<sup>1</sup>__ _n_
 __gargle<sup>2</sup>__ _v_ _My stomach was gargling._
 __gargoyle__ _n_ :two::hammer: (gargoyles)
-__garish__ _adj_ :six::hammer::astonished: _They are charming and garish at the same time._
+__garish__ _adj_ :seven::hammer::astonished: _They are charming and garish at the same time._
 __garland__ _n_ :four::camera::hammer: _Garland motifs on carved oak paneling._ _Evergreen garlands._ _A garland of flowers._
 __garment__
 __garner__ _v_ :nine::m: (garnered, garnering) Gather or collect (something, especially information or approval). _The police struggled to garner sufficient evidence._ _Syn_ gather, collect, accumulate, amass, assemble